best-surrogacy-agencies-in-denver colorado

 • Physician oversight protects your health.
 The physician-designed screening protocol means only the healthiest candidates match — reducing complication risk for Colorado surrogates and their families.

 • Surrogate age window: 20.5–40.5.
-BMI up to 35 accepted; women with BMI between 35 and 37 are still encouraged to apply.
+BMI below 35 required; women with BMI between 35 and 37 are still encouraged to apply and evaluated case-by-case.

 Timeline

-For families who prioritize medical authority, pricing transparency, and matching speed over having a local office, Physician’s Surrogacy is the strongest option available to Colorado intended parents and surrogates today.
+For families who prioritize medical authority, pricing transparency, and matching speed over a local office, Physician’s Surrogacy is the strongest option available to Colorado intended parents and surrogates today.

 Best For: Colorado intended parents who want physician-managed oversight, the fastest possible match, and a fully transparent flat-rate pricing model.
-Also ideal for Colorado surrogates who want a fixed-rate compensation package with a pre-match screening bonus.
+Also ideal for Colorado surrogates who want a flat-rate compensation package with a pre-match screening bonus.

 2. Bright Futures Families (Aurora, Colorado)